 MEAA is stepping up its ability to give freelance members contract advice and assistance with claims.
 MEAA lobbies government, business and the political world so that professional freelance journalists have similar access to decision-makers as their salaried colleagues working for large media organisations.

 Negotiating contracts successfully – and ensuring they are enforced – is a central part of freelance life.
-MEAA’s legal team can give you advice on your contracts and follow-up with publishers if they breach your contract or fail to pay you.
+MEAA’s industrial team can give you advice on your contracts and follow-up with publishers if they breach your contract or fail to pay you.